rk8s-dev/rk8s/project/slayerfs/doc/link_symlink.md

 ## Overview

-SlayerFS implements both hardlinks and symlinks with an optimized metadata strategythat provides O(1)parent directory lookup for single-link files while efficiently managing multi-link scenarios.
+SlayerFS implements both hardlinks and symlinks with an optimized metadata strategy that provides O(1) parent directory lookup for single-link files while efficiently managing multi-link scenarios.

 ## Design Principles

 ### 1. Immediate Transition Strategy

-The linking mechanism uses an **immediate transition strategy**: once a hardlink is created (nlink becomes >1),the system permanently switches to LinkParent tracking mode and never reverts back to using the parent field, even if nlink drops back to 1.
+The linking mechanism uses an **immediate transition strategy**: once a hardlink is created (nlink becomes >1), the system permanently switches to LinkParent tracking mode and never reverts back to using the parent field, even if nlink drops back to 1.

 ### 2. Hybrid Parent Tracking